+Another important client service tip for real estate brokers is that not all calls have the same value to you as a broker.
 At the Call Type step, the receptionist categorizes the call into one of a few options you’ve chosen for your account.

 These could be whatever works for your business.
 Most likely, you’ll want to keep the Call Type list fairly short, but it should include the most common reasons people call you.

 Calls that don’t fit any of your most important types can be categorized as “Other.”

 Most likely, the first thing you’ll want to know after confirming who’s calling is whether they need to buy or sell property.

 When the receptionist chooses this call type, the Buyer branch of your script will appear with additional questions related to buying a house or other property.

 If you wish, you can set up a rotation so that your brokerage’s agents receive these messages when it’s their turn.

 As with the Buyer call type, the Seller call type allows you to include a series of questions or script statements related to this client need.

 If you have specific agents or a team dedicated to assisting people with the sale of property, these messages can be routed directly to them.

 When a client is already working with an agent on your team, they might still occasionally call the main office instead of contacting that person directly.